bharatkumarthapa/bharatkumarthapa.github.io/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working as a Developer Internship at [**Information and Language Processing Research Lab**](https://ilprl.ku.edu.np/)
 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ..

-- 🤔 I’m looking for help with ...

 -->